 Then your screenshots will appear, along with any other pictures that are on your Shield TV.

-However, there’s no way to share the screenshots or transfer them to another device from that app.
+However, there’s no way to share or transfer the screenshots to another device from that app.

-For that, you need a file manager app that’s compatible with Android TV.
-I tested every major file manager app recently, and highly recommend X-Plore.
+For that, you need a file manager app compatible with Android TV.
+I tested every major file manager app recently and highly recommend X-Plore.
 So that’s the app you’re seeing in the screenshots below.

 Click on Internal Shared Storage to expand that selection.

 Scroll down to the Pictures folder.

 Within the Pictures folder is a Screenshots folder.

 That’s where you’ll find all the screenshots you took on your NVIDIA Shield TV.

 - How to Enable Unknown Sources on Chromecast with Google TV - October 30, 2023